aspose-pdf/Aspose.PDF-Documentation/androidjava/overview/_index.md

     priority: 0.7
 ---

-_This page is an overview of  Aspose.PDF for Java features._
+_This page is an overview of  Aspose.PDF for Android via Java features._

 **Aspose for Java** is a robust Java component that lets developers create PDF documents from scratch without using Adobe Acrobat.
-Aspose.PDF for Java provides a very simple Application Programming Interface (API) for developers that is easy to learn and use.
+Aspose.PDF for Android via Java provides a very simple Application Programming Interface (API) for developers that is easy to learn and use.

-The Aspose.PDF for Java supports a wide variety of functions such as:
+The Aspose.PDF for Android via Java supports a wide variety of functions such as:

 - document compression;
 - table creation and manipulation;